saidtaylan/technology-wiki/README.md

 The notes about technologies that i learned and i am learning

 The _main.md_ file includes the all notes.
-You can view by clicking or clone this project and view it using a readme file reader
+You can view by clicking _main.md_ file or clone this project and view it using a readme file reader

 Have a nice readings :)